The Careful Guide to Quitting

 • “I’m not happy here.
 I’m planning on quitting.”

-• “I don’t see progress here for me, and I plan to quit.”
+• “I don’t see progress here and plan to quit.”

 • “It’s time for me to leave, and I wanted you to know first.”